 - Eat & Drink

-But Buffalo-style goes beyond the unique sauces and preparation techniques found in the birthplace of the wing.
+But finding the best Buffalo wing in Buffalo goes beyond the unique sauces and preparation techniques.
 The history, character and atmosphere found in each of the 13 pubs along the new Buffalo Wing Trail are as unique and flavorful as the wings.
 Here’s an eater’s guide to the delicious dozen on America’s tastiest drive.
 Your wet naps are waiting.Listen to the Podcast Watch the video

 2349 Millersport Hwy